Joseph Dixon Collection and Other Donations Received by the Academy

 The Academy's Behind-the-Scenes Tours are now featuring new acquisitions from the Department of Anthropology.
-Received as in-kind donations from generous donors, or museum purchases thanks to cash donations, the Department of Anthropology grows its collection almost exclusively through donations.
-Pueblo pottery, Hopi katsinam, Oceanic shell work and a delicate hundred-year-old California Indian earring woven out of feathers are just some of the objects on display.
+Received as in-kind donations from generous donors, or museum purchases thanks to cash donations, these objects range from Pueblo pottery, Hopi katsinam, Oceanic shell work and a delicate hundred-year-old California Indian earring woven out of feathers.
 View these and other pieces acquired in the past year while visiting the anthropology lab on an Academy Behind-the-Scenes Tour during your next visit.

 Due to group size and time constraints, not all tours make the same stops.
 Ask your guide if you can visit the Anthropology Lab to be sure to see these new acquisitions and learn more about the work that the department is undertaking.

 The Academy's entire Anthropology collection is available to view online.
 Go to our online database and select a criterion or criteria of your choice.

 Anthropology Department Receives Donation of Southwestern Pottery and Katsinam

 The Academy recently received a donation of Southwestern objects dating from throughout the 20th century.
 Composed largely of Pueblo pottery and katsinam, the collection also includes some surprises, such as a charming redwood doll from California and a very large, delicately thin, early piece by renown potter Richard Zane Smith.
 This new donation supplements prior departmental holdings, particularly in mid- to late-20th century examples.
 To see the entire donation, click here.
 To peruse the Anthropology collection in its entirety, go to our online database and select a criterion or criteria of your choice.

 The Academy thanks all of our donors for their continued support and generosity.